aakashns/dextrous/README.md

 <a name="makeMultiReducer"></a>

-### makeMultiReducer(reducer, keyExtractor = action => action.key)
+### makeMultiReducer(reducer, [keyExtractor])
 Creates a key-based reducer that can be used to manage different parts of the state using the same `reducer`.
 The key must be provided by setting the `key` property on actions.
-Alternatively, you can provide a custom `keyExtractor` function to extract the key.
+Alternatively, you can provide a custom `keyExtractor` function to extract the key from an action.

 `makeMultiReducer` is ideal for cases where you want to use the same reducer to manage the state for multiple components, especially when the number of components is not known beforehand e.g. showing 5 independent counters on a page, with an 'Add Counter' button to add new counters.